sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

-If conversely you only want to show the error state, you can omit the `then` block.
+Similarly, if you only want to show the error state, you can omit the `then` block.

 ```sv
 {#await promise catch error}